nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/models.md

 - Attribute `table_fields` is defined with the fields to display by default for viewing the model within a table.

+- `clean()` method within a model is **only** used to ensure that the data entered into the DB is valid and/or to ensure application wide changes/validation is conducted prior to saving model.

 ## Checklist